nmaganuco/Active-Directory/AD-Lab-Build/README.md

 ![ipv4](https://github.com/user-attachments/assets/b946067c-66c1-4ec6-8791-6657de79b303)

 Next, go to one of your workstations and right click the network symbol on the bottom right.
 Select Open Network & Internet Settings > Change adapter options > Ethernet0 > Properties > IPv4.
 Under preferred DNS server, write down the IPv4 address of the server.
 Press okay.

+Next, type domain in the search bar and select Access Work or School > Connect > Join this device to a local Active Directory domain.

+Write down your domain name with the admin credentials.
+Click next and restart the workstation.
+Do this for both.

+We now have our DC and 2 workstations.